brnorris03/playground/thread_scheduler/README.md

 - Thread2: computes sum=a+b, pushes result
 - Thread3: computes product=sum*c, pushes result

-Math operations store results but do not make them available. `push` is required to make results visible.
+Math operations store results but do not make them available. `push` is required to make results available to other threads.

 ### Example 4: More complex dependencies